-The CFO Outlook Survey, conducted by Financial Executives International and Duke University's Fuqua School of Business, interviewed 181 CFOs of U.S. companies electronically the third week of September.
-CFOs from both public and private companies and from a broad range of industries, geographic areas and revenues were represented.
+The CFO Outlook Survey, conducted by Financial Executives International and Duke University's Fuqua School of Business, interviewed 236 CFOs of U.S. companies electronically the second week of December.
+CFOs from both public and private companies and from a broad range of industries, geographic areas and revenues are represented.
 Among the industries represented are retail/wholesale, mining/construction, manufacturing, transportation/energy, communications/media, technology, and banking/finance/insurance.
-Revenue-weighted means were provided for earnings, capital spending, technology spending, advertising spending, inventory and prices of products.
-Employee-weighted means were used for wages, number of employees and overtime.
+Revenue-weighted mean growth rates are provided for earnings, revenues, capital spending, technology spending, R&D spending, advertising spending, inventory, merger and acquisition activity, dividends, and prices of products.
+Employee-weighted mean growth rates are used for health care costs, productivity, wages, number of employees, outsourced employment, and overtime.

 Financial Executives International (FEI) is the leading advocate for the views of corporate financial management.
 Its 15,000 members hold policy-making positions as chief financial officers, treasurers, and controllers.
 FEI enhances member professional development through peer networking, career planning services, conferences, publications, and special reports and research.
 Members participate in the activities of 86 chapters, 75 of which are in the United States and 11 in Canada.
 For more information about FEI, visit www.fei.org.

 The Fuqua School of Business at Duke University was founded in 1970.
 Fuqua's mission is to educate thoughtful business leaders worldwide and to promote the advancement of business management through research.
 For more information, visit www.fuqua.duke.edu.

 TowersGroup FEI Duke-Fuqua